-The Official Rankings of the Hottest Stocks To Buy in 2016 & 2017
+The Official Rankings of the Hottest Stocks To Buy on Wall Street

 Here are the following. where In the banking sector, there are three.
 Goldman Sachs; GS, Wells Fargo; WFC, and BAC.
 That’s Goldman Sachs, Wells Fargo, and Bank of America; BAC.
 In the aerospace industry: Northrop Grumman, NOC; Lockheed Martin, LMT; and Elbit Systems, ESLT.